Depression: Types Of Depressive Disorders, Treatment, And Support

 Bipolar disorder

 Bipolar disorder generally combines the lows of depression with the highs of mania.
-Sometimes referred to as manic-depressive disorder, bipolar disorder can cause periods of unusually intense emotions, often called mood episodes, which can significantly affect day-to-day life.
+Previously referred to as manic-depressive disorder, bipolar disorder can cause periods of unusually intense emotions, often called mood episodes, which can significantly affect day-to-day life.

 Perinatal depression